powsybl/powsybl.github.io/docs/tutorials/afs/afs.md

 most basic one may be the `ImportedCase` type, which expose a `Network` object to the API.

 Such files may only be created inside a project.
 Projects may be seen as a kind of workspace for a particular study or computation.
-Inside of a project, we can import a case from a file representing a network, for example a [XIIDM](../../iidm/importer/iidm.md) file or a [UCTE](../../iidm/importer/ucte.md) file.
+Inside of a project, we can import a case from a file representing a network, for example an [XIIDM](../../iidm/importer/iidm.md) file or a [UCTE](../../iidm/importer/ucte.md) file.

 **Java**